 Step 3: Diversify well.

 Do you have an eye for fine art or vintage cars?
-You may wish to diversify with passion assets.
+You may want to diversify with passion assets.

-Are you enthralled by the markets and less sensitive to volatility?
+Are you enthralled by the markets and unperturbed by volatility?
 Equities might be for you.

-Do you prefer owning a hard asset that is less volatile and potentially produces rental income?
-Real estate might be for you.
+Do you prefer owning a stable, predictable hard asset?
+Real estate might be your answer.